luc-tielen/besra-lang/README.md

 $ git clone git@github.com:luc-tielen/besra-lang.git
 $ cd besra-lang
 $ nix-shell
-$ cabal new-configure # done inside the nix-shell
+$ cabal configure # done inside the nix-shell
-$ cabal new-build     # done inside the nix-shell
+$ cabal build     # done inside the nix-shell
 ```

 The most often used commands are provided by a Makefile, so instead of
-`cabal new-build` it is possible to also to use `make build`.
+`cabal build` it is possible to also to use `make build`.
 For other
 interesting commands, take a look at the
 [Makefile](https://github.com/luc-tielen/besra-lang/blob/master/Makefile).